-- .1 The Contractor shall deliver to the Owner's Representative upon completion of all work under the Contract, a written guarantee addressed to the Owner on the Contractor's letterhead.
-This guarantee shall be made to cover a period of one year from date of acceptance of all work under the contract as determined by the Owner's Representative. - .2 Guarantees from Contractor shall be supported as required in the Specification Section individual guarantees from each trade or subcontractor and manufacturer for supplier covering work.
-Where specific sections of the Specifications call for longer guarantees, these time periods shall so be stated.
-Guarantees shall be delivered to the Owner's Representative prior to application for final payment and as a condition of approval of final payment.
+- .1 The Contractor shall deliver to the Owner's Representative upon completion of all work under the Contract, a written warranty addressed to the Owner on the Contractor's letterhead.
+This warranty shall be made to cover a period of one year from date of Substantial Performance under the contract as determined by the Owner's Representative. - .2 Warranties from Contractor shall be organized as required by Specification Section including individual warranties from each trade, subcontractor, manufacturer or supplier.
+Where specific sections of the Specifications call for longer warranties, these time periods shall so be stated.
+Warranties shall be delivered to the Owner's Representative prior to application for final payment and as a condition of approval of final payment.

-3.6 Project Record Documents
+2.4 Project Record Documents

-- .1 Throughout the progress of the work, maintain an accurate record of all changes in the Contract Documents. - .2 Record Documents shall be protected from loss, damage, or deterioration until completion of the work and transfer of data to the final Record Documents. - .3 All entries to the Record Documents shall be made within 48 hours of receipt of information.

-Upon completion of work, and as a condition of Acceptance of Work, transfer the recorded changes to a set of Record Documents and submit to the Owner's Representative.
+- .1 Throughout the progress of the work, maintain an accurate record of all changes in the Contract Documents. - .2 Record Documents shall be protected from loss, damage, or deterioration until completion of the work and transfer of data to the final Record Documents. - .3 All entries to the Record Documents shall be made within 48 hours of receipt of information. - .4 Upon completion of work, and as a condition of Acceptance of Work, transfer the recorded changes to a set of Record Documents and submit to the Owner's Representative.
 This will include, but not be limited to, as-built drawings in digital format using current PDF, AutoCAD file formats as well as printed hard-copies.
+The CAD file should be in NAD 1983 UTM Zone 10 coordinate system.